 Our members value the small size of our community.
-We are located on Interstate 29 between two larger cities.
-We have a hospital within eight miles as well as a physician clinic, pharmacy, and full-service grocery store in Whiting.
-Other businesses include a bank, hair salons, post office, and a hometown restaurant.
+We are located on Interstate 29 between Sioux City and Omaha.
+Both cities offer many opportunites for entertainment and employment.
+We have a hospital within eight miles, pharmacy, and full service grocery store in Whiting.
+Other businesses include a bank, hair salons, post office, and various agricultural services.
 Whiting also has a fire and rescue squad.
-Our small town also includes a nursing home and assisted living facility, a beautiful public library and our own K-12 school under one roof.

-Current size of membership: 150
+Our small town also includes a nursing home and assisted living facility, a beautiful public library, city park and our own K-12 school under one roof.
+Current size of membership: 151